Ylvauk/mongoose-vampires-practice/README.md

 ## Update

-1. Update 'Claude' to have a gender of 'm'
+1. Update 'Claude' to have a gender of 'm'.
 1. We now no longer want to categorize female gender as "f", but rather as **female**.
-Update all females so that the they are of gender "female".
+Update all vampires with gender "f" so that they are of gender "female".

 ## Remove